Neat-Keat/TUnotes/SEM5/COSC350/Day 4.md

 HW1
 1. TCP/IP layers, and what happens in each
-2. do whats written i guess (whats a medium??)
+2. do whats written i guess (whats a medium??) (stuff like fiber optic, radio, etc)
 3.  cam.ac.uk (cambridge university)

 no length requirement, do your best